Charles McCall

 Charles Adelbert McCall III (born April 19, 1970) is an American politician who served as the Speaker of the Oklahoma House of Representatives.
 A member of the Republican Party, he represented the 22nd district in southeastern Oklahoma from 2013 to 2024.
 He is the longest serving Speaker of the Oklahoma House of Representatives.

+McCall was a candidate for the Republican nomination for Governor of Oklahoma in the 2026 elections.

 Early life, family, and education

 McCall was born on April 19, 1970, to Charles Andrew McCall and Barbara Ann McCall (née Clure), in Atoka, Oklahoma.
 His family had lived in Atoka for four generations owning the local bank, AmeriState Bank.
 Beginning in high school, McCall started working as a part-time bank teller at his family's bank, which was bought by his grandfather C. A. McCall in 1967.

 He graduated from Atoka High School in 1988.
 He attended the University of Oklahoma, graduating in 1992 with a bachelor's degree in finance and economics.
-He became a licensed nursing home administrator in 1993 before earning an MBA in banking at the University of Colorado Boulder Graduate School of Banking in 2000.
+He became a licensed nursing home administrator in 1993 before continuing his education at the Graduate School of Banking at Colorado at the University of Colorado Boulder in 2000.

 In 1994, McCall married his wife, Stephanie Ann Hays, whom he met while they were students at the University of Oklahoma.
 He and his wife have two sons.
 He and his family attend the Cornerstone Church in Atoka, where he serves as a church elder and teacher.